 Microservices or microservices can be interpreted as a collection of small independent services or processes that usually communicate to form complex applications [13].
 The development carried out by the development team on a microservice will not affect other services because of its independent nature.
-In contrast to monolithic architectures, microservices encourage independent deployment and can be developed using different technology stacks [14].
-Each microservice is built around a business capability, runs in its own process, and communicates with other microservices in the application through lightweight mechanisms.
+In contrast to monolithic arc 5 tectures, microservices encourage independent deployment and c 5 be developed using different technology stacks [14].
+Each microservice is built around a business capability, runs in its own process, and communicates with other microservice 14 n the application through lightweight mechanisms.
 The microservice architectural style can be seen as a natural extension of service oriented architecture (SOA), which emphasizes self-management or self-service, and is lightweight [15].